sanjoy-sust/coding-challenge-backend/README.md

 ## The case study: Application review

-Reviewing applications is one of the key activities, when starting a new project.
+Reviewing applications is one of the key activities, when starting a new projectEntity.
-To takle that challenge, BP ACCELERATOR Inc. wants to provide an API, via which applicant can hand in their application with past project experience.
+To takle that challenge, BP ACCELERATOR Inc. wants to provide an API, via which applicantEntity can hand in their application with past projectEntity experience.

 The software stores the data in a data base and generates a document, so the application can be reviewed by the HR department

 ## Product Requirements

-As an applicant at BP ACCELERATOR Inc.,
+As an applicantEntity at BP ACCELERATOR Inc.,

 - [ ] I want to provide my application via a REST-API, with the following data:
   - [ ] my work e-mail address
   - [ ] a name
   - [ ] a github user
-  - [ ] past projects (min 1)
+  - [ ] past projectEntities (min 1)
-- [ ] for each past project I want to provide
+- [ ] for each past projectEntity I want to provide
-  - [ ] name of the project
+  - [ ] name of the projectEntity
   - [ ] employment mode (options: freelance / employed)
   - [ ] capacity (options: part-time / full-time)
   - [ ] duration in months (allow to provide weeks)